jordanwilson230/kubectl-plugins/README.md

    Example: kubectl deploy -f 40-actions.yml -i actions -n staging

- ### kubectl uptime
-  - Displays total uptime for pods/statefulsets in the user namespace.

  ### kubectl switch [options]
 ![switch](https://user-images.githubusercontent.com/22456127/36905617-cd540052-1e01-11e8-86a1-d0fc6cccf6a2.gif)

   - View current namespace: kubectl switch
   - Switch namespace: kubectl switch preprod
-  - Switch cluster: kubectl switch cluster
+  - Switch cluster: kubectl switch cluster staging

+### kubectl verify
+  - Non-interactive plugin that prompts users before executing a create/apply/deploy/delete command in a production namespace.
+  - If you do not want this, change your ~/.bash_profile and remove the part of the function mentioning it.

  ### kubectl get-node-ip
 ![get-node-ip](https://user-images.githubusercontent.com/22456127/36905626-d2652a9e-1e01-11e8-87a8-9942fd5b2307.gif)
-  - Outputs the node location and IP for a given application e.g., kubectl get-nodes ingestion
+  - Outputs the node location and IP for a given application e.g., kubectl get-nodes rabbitmq

-  - Usage: kubectl get-node-ip (app or statefulset name)
+  - Usage: kubectl get-node-ip (app or statefulset name...not the pod name)

  ### kubectl ssh